MOSHAROFaa/InventorySystem/README.md

 4. Please import the DB it is located in the database folder.

+5. Here in this system there are 2 users.
+One is admin another is user.
+So the below rule follows,

+5.1 Only admin can update and delete the product.
+Set is_admin to 1 in DB.
+5.2 Other registered users will be automatically normal user who can view and create the products.
+5.3 If other than admin finds out even the url to delete or update product he/she will be redirected to the dashboard page.

-5. Unit testing is done here all 34 cases successfully passed.
+6. Unit testing is done here all 34 cases successfully passed.

 ![1](https://github.com/MOSHAROFaa/InventorySystem/assets/84110930/a6411476-76e3-4d17-a3c3-6d3e617ddea9)